FD FeeDeck

 “The marketplace order sells, but I do not trust the take-home.”

-Run the marketplace fee stack first, then isolate whether FBA or affiliate drag is doing more damage before you judge the order on payout margin.
+Run the marketplace fee stack first, then compare it against DTC if the store is also an option before you judge the order on payout margin.

-Etsy / Amazon / eBay / TikTok Amazon FBA Payout Margin
+Etsy / Amazon / eBay / Walmart / TikTok Channel Mix Margin Blended Take Rate Marketplace vs DTC Margin Marketplace Payout vs DTC Guide Amazon FBA Payout Margin

-“Checkout is converting, but the storefront stack is eating the order.”
+“Checkout is converting, but the store stack is eating the order.”

-“ROAS looks good in ads, but ops still make the order feel thin.”
+“ROAS looks good in ads, but shipping and returns still make the order feel thin.”

 That usually means the acquisition target was set from revenue instead of from contribution.
-Clean landed cost and 3PL drag first, then reset the ROAS line.
+Clean shipping, reorder posture, inventory, and return drag first, then reset the ROAS line with a refund-adjusted breakeven.

 Guides